Avaiga/taipy-getting-started-gui/step_04/ReadMe.md

 Charts are an essential part of Taipy and of any Web application.
 A chart is just another visual element with a lot of property to customize it.

-Here is the simplest code to create a chart:
+Here is one of the simplest code to create a chart:

 ```python
 list_to_display = [100/x for x in range(1, 100)]
 "<|{list_to_display}|chart|>"
 ```

+Different formats can be passed to a chart element: a list, a Numpy array or a Pandas Dataframe.

 ## Different useful properties